Numerical study of unitary fermions in one spatial dimension: Theory

+where the parameter $\kappa$ denotes the oscillator spring constant associated with a trapping potential.
 I consider the theory at a finite temperature $T=\beta^{-1}$, employing anti-periodic boundary conditions in the time direction, and consider a system with open boundary conditions in the space direction.
-The choice for the latter is arbitrary, with different choices leading to different finite volume artifacts which are ultimately removed in the infinite volume limit.
+The boundary condition choice for the latter is arbitrary, with different choices leading to different finite volume artifacts which are ultimately removed in the infinite volume limit.

 The continuum theory is discretized on an $N_\tau \times (2 N_s+1)$ rectangular lattice with lattice sites labeled by the integer coordinate pair $\bfn = (n_\tau, n_s)$ for $n_\tau \in [0,N_\tau)$ and $n_s \in [-N_s,N_s]$.
 In lieu of continuous fields, one considers fermion fields $\psi_\bfn$ (and their Hermitian conjugates $\psi_\bfn^\dagger$) defined only at the sites of the lattice.
 The continuum operators appearing in \Eq{continuum_lagrangian} are then defined on the lattice using conventional finite difference discretizations, following \cite{PhysRevLett.92.257002}:

 where $b_\tau$ ($b_s$) is the temporal (spatial) lattice spacing with $\tau \equiv b_\tau n_\tau$ ($x \equiv b_s n_s$), and $\bfe_\tau$ ($\bfe_s$) is a unit vector pointing in the time (space) direction.
 The lattice-discretized external potential is given by $v_\bfn = \frac{\kappa}{2} (b_s n_s)^2$.
 The physical spatial extent of the lattice is given by $L = b_s (2 N_s+1)$, and the temporal extent (i.e., inverse temperature) is given by $\beta = b_\tau N_\tau$.